CongM/sbm-cov/README.md

 # Supplementary Code

-Mu, C., Mele, A., Hao, L., Cape, J., Athreya, A., & Priebe, C. E. (2020).
-On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates. arXiv preprint arXiv:2007.02156. <a href="https://arxiv.org/abs/2007.02156" target="_blank">[Preprint]</a>
+Mu, C., Mele, A., Hao, L., Cape, J., Athreya, A., & Priebe, C. E. (2022).
+On Spectral Algorithms for Community Detection in Stochastic Blockmodel Graphs with Vertex Covariates.
+IEEE Transactions on Network Science and Engineering. <a href="https://doi.org/10.1109/TNSE.2022.3177708" target="_blank">[Paper]</a> <a href="https://arxiv.org/abs/2007.02156" target="_blank">[Preprint]</a>

 - For implementation of our algorithms, check [algorithm.R](algorithm.R).
 - For examples using our algorithms, check [example.R](example.R) and [demo.html](demo.html).